 While I’ll always love a traditional sangria with alcohol soaked fruits, there’s something so refreshing about a frosty blended beverage.

-Blended Tropical Sangria Slush
+Tropical Blender Sangria

 This tropical sangria slush combines a variety of frozen fruits with chilled white wine.
-While any white wine will do, I highly suggest the Matua Sauvignon Blanc.
-(You can find it Costco for a really great price!)

-This particular wine is tart, crisp, yet fruity.
 It’s flavors are reminiscent of passionfruit, making it a wonderful pair with the mango, pineapple, and papaya in this sangria.
-(I also used this sauvignon blanc for: lychee sangria and ginger pineapple sangria slush.)
+(I also used the same sauvignon blanc for: lychee sangria and ginger pineapple sangria slush.)

-The key to making slushie drinks is frozen fruits!
 Fruit fruits give blended beverages texture without diluting it the way ice does.
 Best of all, the frozen fruits sold at markets were frozen at their peak- meaning they’ll be sweet and tasty.

 What is calamansi juice?